Customer Service: Code of Practice and Role Development

 - Only 33% of customer-facing staff have received specific training in dealing with angry customers.

-The Institute of Customer Service (ICS) is a membership organization which promotes and defines educational and operational standards for customer service, including input to vocational customer service qualifications.
+The Institute of Customer Service (ICS) is a membership organisation which promotes and defines educational and operational standards for customer service, including input to vocational customer service qualifications.

 Of course it's easier to describe these suggestions than to put them into practice in the heat of the moment.
 Customer service can be an extremely demanding and stressful role - especially for those involved in high pressure sectors such as communications, finance, distribution and logistics, public services and utilities, education and healthcare, computers and IT support, when customers' emotions can run very high indeed - especially if at the same time management and executives appear to be blind to the needs of staff and customers alike.